Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Multiple polaritonic edge states

 We show the result of the procedure discussed above in Fig.~\ref{fig:Finite chain - Freq vs Epsilon and Lx}, where the eigenfrequencies are plotted as a function of the cavity height $L_x$ in panel (a) and as a function of the dimerization parameter $\epsilon$ in panel (b).
 To highlight the presence or absence of edge states, the color code associated with each eigenstate $n$ represents its probability density $|\Psi_1(n)|^2$ on the first site of the chain, on a logarithmic scale.

 In Fig.~\ref{fig:Finite chain - Freq vs Epsilon and Lx}(a), we consider a dimerization $\epsilon=0.25$, corresponding to the topological sector of the original SSH model.
 On the left of the figure, the weak light-matter coupling regime is considered, where the two dipolar bands are only slightly renormalized by the cavity photons [cf. Fig.~\ref{fig:Dispersions SW}(a) for the Fourier-space equivalent].
 The blue color associated with these two dipolar bands reveals no particular localization on the first site of the chain.
 However, two (nearly degenerate) in-gap edge states are visible in dark red, showing their pronounced localization on the first dipole site.
 By comparison with the preceding discussion on the bulk topological invariant in Sec.~\ref{sec:Topological phases}, such a situation corresponds to the upper left region of Fig.~\ref{fig:Zak phase diagram}, where a nontrivial Zak phase is found.
 We have checked (not shown) that for $\epsilon<0$, there are, as expected, no such edge states.
 In the weak-coupling regime, the bulk-edge correspondence is thus fulfilled, two edge states being present while the two dipolar bands each present a Zak phase of $\tilde{\vartheta}^\mathrm{Zak}=\pi$.
+Nevertheless, we emphasize that these two dipolar edge states are not symmetry-protected topological edge states as the ones found in the original, chiral-symmetric, SSH model.
+Indeed, we recall that due to the quasistatic dipole-dipole coupling from Eq.~\eqref{eq:f_nm}, the system does not fulfill chiral symmetry, even in the absence of light-matter coupling.